-In addition, the Commonwealth of Virginia has notified Honeywell of potential violations at the Hopewell facility relating to air emissions from the facility's sulfuric acid plant and certain other equipment.
-The Company is investigating the allegations.
-Although the outcome of this matter cannot be predicted with certainty, we do not believe that it will have a material adverse effect on our consolidated financial position, consolidated results of operations or operating cash flows.
+The Commonwealth of Virginia has notified Honeywell of potential violations at its Hopewell facility relating to air emissions from the facility's sulfuric acid plant and certain other equipment.
+The Company has settled this matter for \$333,646 in penalties, and the performance of certain injunctive relief, without an admission of liability.